 You'll get the best looking leaves and good amounts of growth from having it in a bright location with just the occasional ray of sunlight hitting the growing stems.

-TIP - Typically, plump leaves will often mean the plant has enough water.
+TIP - Plump leaves will often mean the plant has enough water.
 On the flip side, if the leaves are feeling squishy or spongy, then it's a good sign that the soil is dry and it needs some more water.

-String of Hearts will easily rot if the soil is kept constantly wet, or you give too much water, so ensure you let the soil dry between waterings.
+The String of Hearts will easily rot if the soil is kept constantly wet, or you give too much water.
+So ensure you let the soil dry between waterings.
 Be extra careful if you're growing it in a cooler / lower light part of your home.

 A specially formulated Cactus or Succulent feed is the ideal choice, but it won't turn its nose up at a regular all-purpose houseplant formulation if that's all you have.

 Although the stems can grow to immense lengths, the plant doesn't need a great deal of fertiliser.
-Feeding twice a year is enough.
-We do ours in early Spring and once more in mid Summer with a regular liquid fertilizer for houseplants and that's it.
+Feeding four times a year is enough.
+I feed mine in Spring and Summer with a regular liquid fertilizer for houseplants.

 15°C (59°F) - 25°C (77°F).
 This plant loves to be warm.
-So they should easily cope with both your average and also hottest rooms in your home.
-On the flip side they don't like the cold much.
+So they should easily cope with both average and the hottest rooms in your home.
+On the flip side they don't like the cold.

-There are some reports that they will be able to survive a mild frost and even some sub-zero temperatures providing the soil they're growing in is almost completely dry.
-However, some of the leaves and stems received damage and plants which had a wet growing medium fared even worse as the roots essentially froze.
+They will be able to survive a mild frost and even some sub-zero temperatures providing the soil they're growing in is almost completely dry.
+However, some of the leaves and stems will be damaged.

-Sub-zero temperatures are not a regular feature of modern homes, but just in case you're growing it outside in a garden or balcony to be absolutely safe we suggest not letting the plants remain in temperatures that start to creep below 5°C (41°F).
+Sub-zero temperatures are not a regular feature of modern homes, but just in case you're growing it outside in a garden or balcony to be absolutely safe I would suggest not letting the plants remain in temperatures that start to creep below 5°C (41°F).

 Good drainage is essential as this will help aerate the soil and give the roots space to grow and prevent them from suffocating in tight, closed soils

 All of this means outgrowing a pot does not occur very often and repotting is only needed infrequently.
-We could be talking about two, three or even four years here.
+Anything between 2 and 4 years will be fine if you're feeding occasionally.

 As mentioned the roots are fragile so some damage is almost certain when you start digging and moving the plant around, so do be gentle and careful.